 The team is challenged with solving a problem from which they are physically removed.
 Key Punch is used effectively in exploring quality problems from a leadership perspective; it is uniquely suited to this content since the participants are physically removed from the “problem” during the activity.
 The focus of this activity is on developing a plan that will allow the team to accomplish the task in the fastest time possible.

-A series of numbers and letters is laid out in a square called the Key Punch.
+A series of numbers and letters are laid out in a square called the Key Punch.
 Participants must touch a random sequence of numbers and letters in the fastest time possible.
 They will next be asked to diagram and chart the defects in the analysis of the sequential touches.
 They will use data gained from the Key Punch to chart their progress and then resolve the causes for slow cycle time and defects per round.

 The Great Nail Puzzle